JaViLuMa/isometric-react/README.md

 One solution would be to make all 6 sides available using empty `div` elements and then use/hide the sides you have in mind to use/not use.

+To try out how the cube component works, you can do so [here](https://codesandbox.io/s/amazing-bash-jus5vv).

 ### Cube API ###

 | Property name | Description                                                                                                                                                                        | Type                                                                                                                                                      | Required |